w3f/General-Grants-Program/grants/speculative/RareLink.md

 * **What work has been done so far?**

+We have completed the proof of concept of NFT transfer between Ethereum mainnet and Polkadot mainnet, by reusing the POA TokenBridge.

+Also an initial version of substrated runtime node has been set up with using the [substrate node template](https://github.com/substrate-developer-hub/substrate-node-template).

 * **Are there are any teams who have already contributed (financially) to the project?**
 No